RemiVine/academic-kickstart-1/content/extra_materials/Statistics/_index.md

 ---
-title: Some material on statistics for social sciences
+# Course title, summary, and position.
+linktitle: Statistic page
-summary: Here I share some materials about statistics for students in social sciences, most of the material is intuitive and aims to give intuitions behind concepts.
+summary: Some materials about statistics for students in social sciences
+weight: 1

+# Page metadata.
+title: Présentation
+date: "2018-09-09T00:00:00Z"
+lastmod: "2018-09-09T00:00:00Z"
+draft: false  # Is this a draft? true/false
+toc: true  # Show table of contents? true/false
-layout: docs  # Do not modify.
+type: docs  # Do not modify.

-# Optional header image (relative to `static/img/` folder).
-header:
-  caption: ""
-  image: ""
+# Add menu entry to sidebar.
+# - name: Declare this menu item as a parent with ID `name`.
+# - weight: Position of link in menu.
+menu:
+  Material:
+    name: Presentation
+    weight: 1
 ---

+#### Here I share some materials about statistics for students in social sciences, most of the material is intuitive and aims to give intuitions behind concepts.

+##### A waiver test for statistic I for International Relations and Political Science

+##### Some exam materials to prepare